YuntianLan/CS4300_Flask_template/data/README.txt

     maps character ids used in images and *characters.json to character ids in transcripts only contains characters in the cornell movie dataset, star wars and marvel movies now

+all_character_lines.json:
+   maps character ids to their lines in transcripts. only contains characters in the cornell movie dataset, star wars and marvel movies now

+char_quotes.json:
+   maps character ids to their quotes scraped from imdb only contains characters in the four franchises, can be used to supplement all_characterlines.json

 personality
     all_characters.json:
     	character information for characters in four franchises